Puget Systems DaVinci Resolve Studio BenchmarkWritten on August 26, 2019 by Matt Bach

 This benchmark is currently for Windows ONLY.
 We have plans for a MacOS version in the future, but there is no ETA for when it will be available.

-If you are interested in how your system performs in other creative applications, we care currently working on making our benchmarks available to the public.
-At the moment, we have the following benchmarks available:
+If you are interested in how your system performs in other creative applications, we are working on making our benchmarks available to the public.
+At the moment, Puget Systems has the following creator benchmarks available:

 How to run the benchmark